viksarkar/Airline_Load_Factor_Prediction/README.md

     6. The distance covered
     7. The number of departures scheduled

+Flights are limited to those that are labeled as regularly scheduled passenger-carrying flights.
+Airports are limited to those that service at least 200000 passengers per year and carriers are limited to those that carry at least 100000 passengers a year.

 One hot encoding is used for categorical variables 1, 2, 3 and 5 above.The load factor is calculated as the ratio of #passengers to #available seats.
 This is expressed as a percentage used as the target for model training.

 The model will be a Random Forest Regressor.
 A grid search was used to tune the hyper parameters (cross validated 3 times) and the model is then created.